Welcome to our SEN Information Report

 - There is regular information conversations via phone and email

 - Regular newsletters

-- Curriculum evening takes place at the beginning of the year, led by the HT after which parents have an opportunity to meet the teachers and learn about the curriculum for their individual classes
+- Curriculum evening takes place at the beginning of the year, led by the Headteacher after which parents have an opportunity to meet the teachers and learn about the curriculum for their individual classes

 How do we involve our pupils?

 - We take a supportive approach to encouraging our pupils to take on an increasingly active role and develop their voice and participate in their review cycle in line with their ability to do so